buildpacks/rfcs/text/0000-app-mixins.md

 - Should stackpacks be able to define per-stack mixins?
     - We could support a top-level `mixins` array, and allow refinements under `[[stacks]] mixins`.
 If we do this, we need to distinguish between provided and required mixins (at least under `[[stacks]]`).
     - If buildpacks can require mixins from `bin/detect`, the stackpack could use this mechanism to require per-stack mixins.
-- Should we use regex to match mixins, or should we double-down on `type=` (or similar)?
+- Should we use regex to match mixins?
-    - regexs make it likely that a stackpack will be unable to distinguish packages from other types of mixins
-    - It will be difficult for the platform to distinguish between regex patterns and explict value to match.
-    - Alternatively, we could define a URN for mixins, like:
-        - `urn:package:libpq`
-        - `urn:package:build:libpq-dev`
-        - `urn:cacert:mycerts/database.crt`
-        - Naked strings, like `libpq`, could be assumed to represent packages.

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes